Keep South Carolina Wild

 This is our favorite fundraiser because it truly has something for everyone.
 Whether you are planning your next vacation, event, outdoor adventure, or are looking for a uniquely wonderful gift, you will enjoy bidding on a variety of items for a great cause!
 All proceeds support our mission to conserve and restore wildlife and habitat through education and advocacy.

-If you would like to be a sponsor, read on!
+If you would like to be a sponsor, read on for options!

 Presenting, $2,500: featured logo ads & top billing on auction site, event webpage, and press releases.